 How to convert AIFF to FLAC:

 Step 1.
-Download and install EaseUS Video Converter on your PC.
+Download and install EaseUS Video Converter on your computer.
 Launch it and go to the "Audio Converter" option.
 Then you will find a "Choose Files" button for you to import the source audio file.

 Step 3.
 Next, tap on the "Convert" button when you want to convert the imported file.
 The "Convert All" button is also available for processing a batch of files.
 Don't forget to set a suitable save path.